Discover the Dalmatian Islands

 Get out of town, though, and you’ll immediately be overcome by sights and scents.
 With an exceptional amount of sunlight each year, Hvar is perpetually covered in fields of wild herbs including sage, rosemary, lavender, and thyme, plus well-tended vineyards that yield underappreciated but complex Croatian wines.
 Better yet, visitors don’t have to rent a car or book a tour to appreciate this lush island; even locals seem quite happy to get around by bike and scooter, cruising along slowly as the sights pass them by.

 Finally, Hvar’s beaches are among Croatia’s best, some of them shadowed by picturesque church towers or serviced by stellar local seafood restaurants, and all of them guaranteed to be less crowded than beaches on the mainland.
-If you’re in for an adventure, take a taxi boat to the Pakleni Islands just offshore, where hidden beaches and lagoons make for a truly magical day trip.
+If you’re in for an adventure, take a taxi boat to the Pakleni Islands just offshore.
+Or enjoy a private sailing trip the Pakleni Islands, Blue Cave, Vis, & Blue Lagoon, where hidden beaches and lagoons make for a truly magical day trip.

 Brač: Famous Beaches and Storied Stone